 11.1.3.8.3 (Discovery of a nontransmitted BSSID p rofile)).
 With this mechanism, a non-AP STA, that is associated with an AP corresponding to the nontransmitted BSSID, can receive the profile (and any updates carried within the profile) in a DTIM Beacon frame without having to wake up for additional beacons thus conserving power in the process.

+Tgbe editor: Replace Figure 35-17—Example of an AP carrying a Quiet element to signal channel quieting on another link with the following figure (#17837, #15539, #15406)

+Tgbe editor: Replace Figure 35-18—Example of an AP carrying a Channel Switch Announcement element to signal channel switching on another link with the following figure (#17837, #15539, #15406):

+Tgbe editor: Replace Figure 35-19—Example of advertisement duration that includes DTIM Beacon on all links with the following figure (#15407):